The ministry of a priest--to serve people in their relationship to

 2. THE EVANGELISTS AND PAUL

-Mark Allan Powell, WHAT ARE THEY SAYING ABOUT
+Mark Alan Powell, WHAT ARE THEY SAYING ABOUT LUKE?
+New York, NY:

-Mark Allan Powell, WHAT ARE THEY SAYING ABOUT ACTS?, New York, NY:
+Mark Alan Powell, WHAT ARE THEY SAYING ABOUT ACTS?
+New York, NY:

 Paulist Press.
-(An overview of present-day scholarship
+(An overview of present-day scholarship on Acts.)

-HIS THEOLOGY: AN INTRODUCTION TO PAUL'S EPISTLES, New York, NY: Paulist
+INTRODUCTION TO PAUL'S EPISTLES, New York, NY: Paulist Press.

 background of his times.)